 Vertical & Horizontal Fly Stitch

 Connecting fly stitch in a vertical or horizontal line creates fun borders, leaves, ferns, trees, and much more.
-To connect the stitches horizontally, create a single stitch, move over one stitch length and come up at point B. Proceed with the normal steps until you choose to end the line.
+To connect the stitches horizontally, make a single stitch, move over one stitch length, and come up at point B. Proceed with the normal steps until you reach the end of the desired length.
 Y, V, and U-shaped fly can all be stitched into connecting horizontal lines.

 To create a vertical line of fly stitch, start with a single y-shaped stitch.
 I’ve drawn two parallel lines to keep the stitches straight.

-Finish the stitch with a short tail and then repeat the steps to create a second stitch below the first.
+End the stitch with a short tail and then repeat the steps to create a second stitch below the first.
 Bring the thread up at point A, down at point B, and back up at point C. Notice that C is the same point where the tail of the previous stitch ended.
 This is how the vertical stitches connect.

 Continue the vertical stitches until you reach the desired length.
 Just like with single fly stitches, it’s easy to change the look of vertical fly stitch by varying the distance between the stitches.
 Play around with it and see what kind of results you can get.

 Fly Stitch in Embroidery Patterns

 There are countless uses for fly stitch in embroidery patterns.
-Here at Wandering Threads Embroidery, fly stitch is often used to create natural features such as grass, meadows, and birds.
+Here at Wandering Threads Embroidery, it is often used to create natural features such as grass, meadows, and birds.
 In the Joshua Tree National Park Pattern, it turns green and brown floss into desert grass.